ercanersoy/PIC-XC8-HD44780-Library/README.md

 # PIC XC8 HD44780 Library

-Copyright (C) 2019-2021 Ercan Ersoy
+Copyright (C) 2019-2024 Ercan Ersoy

 This LCD library is useful for more LCD applications.

-This LCD library licensed by CC0-1.0 Universal License.
+This LCD library licensed by MIT License.

 ## Usage